zhuwq585/MSCCD/README.md

 MSCCD mainly depends on these environments:
 + Python v3.6.9
-+ Java 11 (Newer than Java9) (Remember to set version by editting modules/msccd_tokenizers/pom.xml when using a different version)
++ Java 11 (Newer than Java9) (Remember to set version by editing modules/msccd_tokenizers/pom.xml when using a different version)
 + Maven v3.8.5
 + ujson (pip3)